About the Author

 In 2010, all this was interrupted by an illness that led to an emergency room, where common appendicitis was found.
 Mr. Livingston went into a routine surgery, but much more than a ruptured appendix was found.
 Appendix cancer was present, caused by a malignant abdominal condition requiring a largely-experimental major surgery at the Mayo Clinic in Arizona.
 A long recovery ensued, but despite the addition of another cancer and other issues provoking doctors’ warnings, Mr. Livingston counts himself as a survivor and intends to stay that way.
 Today he remains under supervision for the diseases, and indications remain very positive as the time lengthens since his original cancer’s detection.

-The completion of writing Gabriel’s Creek being closely followed by the author’s diagnosis and the resulting thoughts provoked is an irony that cannot be overlooked.
+The completion of writing Gabriel’s Creek being closely followed by the author’s diagnosis is an irony that cannot be overlooked.
+If nothing else, it is thought-provoking.

 Mr. Livingston’s lifelong passion for golf began as a pre-teen.
 Fortunately, he says, skill is not a qualifying factor in determining one’s true love for a game.
 Mr. Livingston knows no living witnesses to what he remembers as flashes of brilliance back in the 1980’s, when his official USGA handicap got as low as 8.
 High school golf team member or not, those years at his professional career peak were as good as his golfing skill ever got.
 But from the time he and his childhood best friend were encouraged to pursue the fun of this ancient pastime by Mr. Livingston’s uncle, whether he played frequently, or well, or not at all, his love for golf never subsided.
 Readers can depend upon future novels to include at least a bit of the game.
 Mr. Livingston recalls his father, unable to be a player of virtually any athletic pursuit due to polio, often told his son, “Better stick with that golf”.

-Of the Livingston’s three adult children, two sons live in Michigan, while a daughter and her husband lived in suburban Las Vegas before moving to Alabama in 2017.
-In October of 2014, she gave birth to their first grandchild, a boy named Finn.
-In August of 2016, Finn was joined by a baby brother, Nash, the Livingston’s second grandson.
-The couple seized the opportunity of having their grandchilren living minutes away, becomming obsessive grandparents.
-Despite the boys and their family moving such a distance away, the Livingstons’ pride and involvement with their daughter’s family will certainly continue.
-Their sons continue working hard in Michigan, looking forward to expanding their families in the future.
+Of the Livingston’s three adult children, two sons live in Michigan, while a daughter and her husband moved from Nevada to Alabama in 2017.
+In October of 2014, their daughter gave birth to their first grandchild, a boy named Finn.
+In August of 2016, Finn was joined by a second grandson, his baby brother, Nash.
+The couple seized the opportunity of having their grandchilren living minutes away, becomming obsessive, doting grandparents.
+Despite the boys and their family moving such a distance away, the Livingstons’ pride and involvement with their adult children’s families and any new additions will certainly continue.
+Their sons continue working hard in Michigan while looking forward to expanding their families in the future.